Arms and Sleepers

-Arms and Sleepers is an American ambient/trip hop duo consisting of Max Lewis and Mirza Ramic.
+Arms and Sleepers is an transcontinental ambient/trip hop duo consisting of Max Lewis and Mirza Ramic.
 The band was formed in 2006 and has since released a handful of albums and EPs, including Bliss Was It in That Dawn to Be Alive, an EP released in 2006; Black Paris 86, an album released in 2007; and Matador, which was released in November 2009.

 The band gives a cinematic experience when performing live, backing their music up with synchronised visuals created by Dado Ramadani.

 History

 Formation and Black Paris 86 (2006–2008)

 Both Max Lewis and Mirza Ramic were members of The List Exists, a post-rock band from Brunswick, Maine.
 After three years together, the band split up in 2006, with Lewis and Ramic forming Arms and Sleepers together.
 The band name reflects Ramic's view of the war in Bosnia, referring to those who wielded weapons and others who did little to stop it.

 The first release from Arms and Sleepers was the Bliss Was It in That Dawn to Be Alive EP, which was put out on Fake Chapter Records in November 2006.
 The EP was positively received, and featured some tracks that would end up on the band's first full-length release.
 This was followed up with the self-titled EP which was released by Milkweed Records.
 The next two releases by the band, Cinématique and Lautlos EP, were limited and self-released.
 The group's first full-length album, Black Paris 86, was released in 2007 on both CD (Expect Candy Records) and 2x12" vinyl (Ericrock), and received a lot of praise in reviews.